sunTiu/github.com/index.md

 ## Education

 - 2018.12, Ph.D., Electromagnetic Field and Microwave Technology, Huazhong University of Science and Technology.
-Supervisor: Professor [Fei Hu](http://eic.hust.edu.cn/professor/hufei/).

 - 2013.06, B.S., Communication Engineering, Huazhong University of Science and Technology.